The first major highlight of the flat season is finally here.

 Three to think about:

-The second of Britain’s five Classics, the mile race is open to three-year-old fillies, and has a habit of throwing up some curveballs from a betting point of view, with recent history telling us this race doesn’t always necessarily stick to the pre-race script.
+The second of Britain’s five Classics, the race is open to three-year-old fillies and has a habit of throwing up some curveballs from a betting point of view, with recent history telling us this race doesn’t always necessarily stick to the pre-race script.

-Homecoming Queen (25/1, 2012) and Billesdon Brink (66/1, 2018) were both long-price winners in this one, while Hermosa was first home in a one-length victory last year at a starting price of 14/1.
+Homecoming Queen (25/1, 2012) and Billesdon Brook (66/1, 2018) were both long-price winners in this one, while 10/1 shot Kameko was first home by a neck last year at a starting price of around 10/1.
 Minding’s classy run in 2016 was the last time an overwhelming favourite stormed to victory over the Rowley Mile, so it’s worth studying the field closely for any under-the-radar contenders.

 Three to think about: